lmammino/streams-workshop/README.md

 - **🏹 Exercise**: when you have to use some of the concepts you just learned to solve a programming problem.
 Generally every exercise will have a test that you can run to validate your solution.

-Some slides will be available to complement the workshop material.

 Enjoy! 🙃

 [➡️ GET STARTED](01-buffer-vs-stream/README.md).